thelastoutpostworkshop/animated_gif_sdcard_spiffs/README.md

-# Animated GIF stored in SD Card and played from SPIFFS
+# Animated GIF stored in SD Card and played from SPIFFS on a Round Display (GC9A01) with the ESP32

 ### Youtube Tutorial
 https://youtu.be/mqSe_uMpxIs